 Babysitters and nannies in Russia

 Most expat families have nannies to help look after their children.
 The main choice when interviewing prospective nannies is whether to choose a Russian or non-Russian nanny.
 Both options have their pros and cons.
 A Russian nanny can help with other daily tasks such as organizing things over the phone and enrolling your child in a detsky sad (kindergarten).
 Foreign nannies are more willing to do household work as well as childcare.
 The duties you expect your nanny to fulfill as well as their salary, should be made clear from the beginning.
-Most nannies are hired through word of mouth but there are some good agencies that can help, including www.family-care.ru.
+Most nannies are hired through word of mouth but there are some good agencies that can help, including Family Care.

 Finding suitable schools or kindergartens

-Expats with school-age children should make sure their package includes adequate education cover.
+Expats with school-age children should make sure their package includes adequate education coverage.
 International schools in Moscow are expensive.
 Many expats with younger children and those on local packages choose detsky sads and schools.
 This is the cheaper option and generally more convenient, as there are many of them.

 After a few months immersed in a Russian-speaking environment, younger children find it easier to learn the language.
 Children under school age usually cope well and start understanding and speaking Russian relatively quickly.
 This gets harder as the child gets older so you might prefer to keep your child in an international school.

 There is a comprehensive list of international schools at www.childreninmoscow.ru.
 The most popular ones are the Anglo-American School, English International School, and International School.
 Some of the schools have waiting lists; contact them as soon as you know you might be moving to Moscow.
 Most schools require the child to pass an interview.
 For older children, information from their previous school may be required.

 How safe and child-friendly is Moscow for families?